johncar/fibonacci-microservice/README.md

-Fibonacci - Example of Microservice with Flask + Celery + RabbitMQ as broker
+Fibonacci Microservice
 ==============================

+This is an example of microservice made in python with Flask + Celery + RabbitMQ

 Dependencies: